titola/neuropa/README.md

 [low_freq_with_6min_for_tinnitus.wav](https://github.com/titola/neuropa/blob/master/media/low_freq_with_6min_for_tinnitus.wav)

-The (protected) criminals use these sounds also to exploit the interaction with the tinnitus.
-Some nightly audio recordings contain the sounds produced through intentional electromagnetic interferences: pulses repeated every 1.9 seconds, a continuous signal with fundamental frequency of 7.62 Hz and other frequencies that form simple ratios with 50 Hz, the nominal frequency of the electrical grid in Italy [8], for
+Some nightly audio recordings contain the sounds produced through intentional electromagnetic interferences: pulses repeated every 1.9 seconds, a continuous signal with fundamental frequency of 7.62 Hz and other frequencies that form simple ratios with 50 Hz, the nominal frequency of the electrical grid in Italy [8], for example:
-example:

 ```
 100 = 50 * 2